dannynelson/guitar-quest/README.md

   - https://sendgrid.com/docs/User_Guide/Legacy_Features/Marketing_Emails/sender_address.html
 - is professional account the right name?
 - add accents to composer names.
 Are accents searchable in the same way?
+- 'earn points based on how you did'
+- confirmation email after subscribing
+- something on landing page about the pieces they will learn in the curriculum

 - ng-disabled on payments for after submitting
 - password reset email